apocalyptech/hades_cheat/README.md

               elysium_end_depth: Hardcoded to: 4 (disabled, using defaults)
         styx_min_wing_end_depth: Hardcoded to: 1 (disabled, using defaults)
              styx_min_end_depth: Hardcoded to: 3 (disabled, using defaults)

+The `--defaults` option can be used to revert the scripts back to their original, default configuration, in case you'd like a quick way to disable all the cheats.

 There are also a couple of shell scripts in the directory which can kick off some diffs, just for an easy spot-check of what the util did.
 These are